 Part of GETSI Field Collection: Geodetic imaging technologies have emerged as critical tools for a range of earth science research applications from hazard assessment to change detection to stratigraphic sequence analysis.
 In this module students learn to conduct terrestrial laser scanner (TLS) and/or Structure from Motion (SfM) surveys to address real field research questions of importance to society.
 Both geodetic methods generate high resolution topographic data and have widespread research applications in geodesy, geomorphology, structural geology, and more.
 The module can be implemented in four- to five-day field course or as several weeks of a semester course.
 Prepared data sets are available for courses unable to collect data directly.
-Instructors can request support for some types of technical assistance from UNAVCO, which runs NSF's Geodetic Facility.
+Instructors can request support for equipment loans and some types of technical assistance from UNAVCO, which runs NSF's Geodetic Facility.

 Strengths of the Module